We have compiled a list of frequently asked questions which we hope you will find useful.

 What kind of school is Guildford High School?

-Guildford High School is an academically selective independent day school for girls from ages four to eighteen.
+Guildford High School is an academically selective independent day school for girls aged four to eighteen.

 When do pupils join Guildford High School?